R-FORCE: Robust Learning for Random Recurrent Neural Networks: Methods

-We proceed and investigate how $M_R$ spectrum is modified during training and what are the properties that contribute to stability.
-In Fig.~\ref{fig:R-FORCEDistribution}D, we follow the same setup used in third row of Fig.~\ref{fig:FORCE_Results}A where $\Delta t = 0.1$.
-We plot $\lambda_{J_R(t)}$ along with the unit circle(red line) and the right boundary of FE stability circle (dashed-red line) for representative time steps and different evolution scenarios: (i) before training (top), (ii) during training (middle) and (iii) during testing (bottom).
-We also zoom-in into the right part of the spectrum for these three scenarios.
-In (i) $\lambda_J$ exhibits only minor fluctuations during evolution.
-This is expected since all the weights are fixed and the fluctuations are due to the evolution of $\vec x(t)$ term in Eq.~\ref{eq:Jacobian}.
+We investigate how the $M_R$ spectrum evolves during training and what properties contribute to the stability.
+In Fig.~\ref{fig:R-FORCEDistribution}~D, we follow the same setup used in the second row of Fig.~\ref{fig:FORCE_Results}~A. We plot $\lambda_{J_R(t)}$ along with the unit circle (solid red line) and the right boundary of the stability region (dashed red line) for representative time steps during different evolution stages: (i) pre-training, (ii) training and (iii) testing.
+We also zoom in on the right part of the spectrum for these three scenarios.
+Before training, $\lambda_J$ exhibits only minor fluctuations.
+This is expected since all the weights are fixed, and the fluctuations are due to the evolution of the $\bm{x(t)}$ term in Eq.~\ref{eq:Jacobian}.
 The zoom-in plots show that the fluctuations are not visually noticeable near the right component of the stability circle.
-Notably, this spectrum stays near the boundary for all time-step which is the optimal condition for training and implies this network is trainable.
+Notably, this spectrum stays near the boundary for all time, which is the optimal condition for training and implies this network is trainable.
 During training, however, the spectrum undergoes significant changes, especially in its right component (scenario (ii)).
-We observe that the eigenvalues located near the right boundary of the circle oscillate back and forth.
-This behavior hints at the ability of the network to learn to generate periodic and time evolving sequences through specific oscillations of eigenvalues across the critical circle boundary.
-We observe such oscillations during testing as well (scenario (iii)).
-This indicates that the network learns and memorizes this evolution pattern during training and is capable to reproduce it during testing.
+We observe that the eigenvalues near the circle's right boundary oscillate back and forth.
+This behavior hints at the ability of the network to learn to generate periodic and time-evolving sequences through oscillations of specific eigenvalues across the critical circle boundary.
+We also observe such oscillations during testing (scenario (iii)).
+This indicates that the network learns and memorizes this evolution pattern during training and can reproduce it during testing.

-\section{R-FORCE Target-Learning}
+\subsection{R-FORCE Target-Learning}